Darwish-md/TryHackMe/InterviewPrep.md

 # Captive portal
 presents a Web page when users connect to a Wi-Fi network; sometimes a user account is required (often users must agree to the terms of use before connecting to the Internet).

-# Side Notes:
-- The HTTPOnly flag ensures that client Javascript cannot access the cookie which can help mitigate cross-site scripting (XSS) attacks.
-- The maximum proposed speed for 5G is 10 Gbps.
-- Hashing algorithms don't typically use keys.
-- Elliptic Curve Cryptography (ECC) uses small keys to achieve strong crypto strength.
-- Geotagging adds geographic metadata (such as GPS coordinates) to files, such as photos taken with a smart phone.
-- Geofencing uses geographical location to control app access.
-- Side loading refers to installing mobile device apps directly from installation files, without using an app store.
-- A content delivery network (CDN) is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are.
--
 # IaaS/SaaS/SECaaS/PaaS
 - Infrastructure as a Service (IaaS) includes storage, network and virtual machines.
 IaaS virtual machine software patching is the responsibility of the cloud tenant.
 - Software as a Service (SaaS) refers to end-user productivity software running in the cloud.